-One of the most stunning and unique neighborhoods in the world is the vibrant barrio of Chualluma in La Paz.
-If you’re reading this, you’ve probably already heard of it or seen the colorful neighborhood on your Instagram feed.
-Beyond its pretty facade, Chualluma is a story of revitalization, rebirth, and the Bolivian spirit.
+One of the most stunning and unique neighborhoods in the world is the vibrant barrio of Chualluma in La Paz, Bolivia.
+If you are reading this, you have probably already heard of Chualluma or have seen this colorful neighborhood grace your Instagram feed.
+It is eye-catching, without a doubt.
+However, beyond its beautiful and colorful facade, Chualluma is much more.
+It is a story of revitalization, rebirth, and the Bolivian spirit.

 Like Comuna 13 in Medellin or Maboneng in Johannesburg, Chualluma transformed a struggling neighborhood into a beautiful one that tells the story of its people.
 La Paz, despite being Bolivia’s most modern and cosmopolitan city, would be very little without the impact and influence of the indigenous people that have lived and continue to live within the confines of the sprawling metropolis.
 With the collaboration taking place between residents of the neighborhood and professional urban artists, Chualluma is truly a project for the people.
 It is an initiative that took care in every detail to make sure that the residents would be satisfied and proud of the revitalization was taking place.

 So how exactly can you visit this massive urban masterpiece?
 Other than taking a taxi directly to Chualluma, there isn’t much of a direct, easy way to get there from downtown La Paz.
 Chualluma is situated in between two cable car stations along the red line.
 However, neither stop makes it really easily accessible.
 Although some might not recommend it, citing it as unsafe to walk around certain parts of La Paz, here is what I did.